kaeedo/Scrutiny/README.md

   <summary><i>Click</i> for C# documentation</summary>

 Define one class for each state in your UI, and decorate it with the `PageState` attribute.
 A state can be anything from a page, or an individual modal, or the same page as a different state, but altered, for example a logged in user.

+The possible attributes are:

+- `PageState`: Define a class as a Page state.
+- `OnEnter`: Function to run when entering this page.
+Only one allowed
+- `OnExit`: Function to run when exiting this page.
+Only one allowed
+- `TransitionTo`: Possible transition.
+Define how to transition to the next state, as well as which state to navigate to.
+Any number of transitions allowed
+- `Action`: Possible action.
+Define function to run while in this page state.
+Any number of actions allowed
+- `ExitAction`: After scrutiny traverses the graph of possible states, will pick a single exit action defined in any state to navigate to and finish the test with

 A `PageState` could look like this:

     using Scrutiny.CSharp;